-Together For Hope Appalachia (In Kentucky)
+Together for Hope Appalachia

 Together for Hope (TFH) Appalachia is a rural development coalition, which follows the practice of asset-based community development (ABCD), believing that the key to alleviating poverty in these rural areas already exists with the people who are there.
 We are part of the Cooperative Baptist Fellowship’s national TFH Coalition which includes 301 counties in five regions (Appalachia, Delta, Black Belt, Rio Grande Valley, and Native Lands).
 Fifty-seven of the TFH counties are in Appalachia—39 in Kentucky, eight in West Virginia, seven in Tennessee, two in Virginia, and one in Ohio (find a listing of all 57 counties here: The Counties of TFH Appalachia).

 Keith Stillwell serves as Coordinator for Together for Hope Appalachia.
 Contact Keith for more information and to get involved.